nickgaya/rededup/README.md

   original (see below).

-  However, the DCT can be slow to compute, as a naive implementation requires O(n<sup>2</sup>) multiplications.
+  However, the DCT can be slow to compute, as a naive implementation requires O(n<sup>3</sup>) multiplications for an n×n input matrix.
 We use an optimized fast-DCT algorithm to compute the DCT with fewer arithmetic operations.

     | <img src="images/gaugin1_original.png" width="105" height="128" /> | <img src="images/gaugin2_reconstructed.png" width="105" height="128" /> |
     | :---: | :---: |